-within the framework of its Questions, including Question 7/2, to cooperate with ITU-T Study Group 5 and ITU-R Study Groups 1, 5 and 6, in order to achieve the following goals:
+within the framework of its Questions, including Question 7/2, to cooperate with ITU-T Study Group 5 and ITU-R Study Groups 1, 4, 5 and 6, in order to achieve the following goals:

-i) to collaborate, with ITU-T Study Group 5 in particular, in the development of a handbook, including implementation guidelines, on the subject of human exposure to EMF issues, as a matter of high priority;
+i) to collaborate, with ITU-T Study Group 5 in particular implementating guidelines, on the subject of human exposure to EMF, as a matter of high priority;

-ii) prepare an annual report on the progress of work in this area in respect of their Questions;
+ii) prepare an annual report on the progress of work in this area in respect of their Questions,

-iii) contribute to the organization of any seminars on this subject;

-iv) contribute to preparation of the Guide on the use of ITU-T publications on achieving electromagnetic compatibility and safety, and publications relating to measurement methodologies, the need for measurements to be performed by a "Qualified Radio Engineer" and the criteria for a "Qualified Radio Engineer", and system specifications,

-invites Member States
+invites

-to conduct a periodic review concerning the performance of the operators and mobile equipment manufacturers in this field to make sure that they are following the national specifications or ITU Recommendations, in order to ensure the safe use of EMF.
+1 Memebership to conduct a periodic review concerning the performance of the operators and mobile equipment manufacturers in this field to make sure that they are following the national specifications or ITU Recommendations, in order to ensure the safe use of EMF.

+2 International financial institutions and donor agencies to acquire equipment used for assessing human exposure to EMF in the developing countries.

 STUDY GROUP 2